dush04souvenir/TWARA_NEZA_Traffic_Rules_E-learning_Platform/README.md

 ## 🧪 Testing

-We ensure robustness and reliability through a comprehensive automated testing suite.
+We ensure robustness and reliability through a comprehensive automated testing suite accross our system.

 | Type | Library | Purpose |
 | :--- | :--- | :--- |